hammer-mt/hommmer/CONTRIBUTING.md

 - We may ask for changes to be made before a PR can be merged, either using [suggested changes](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/incorporating-feedback-in-your-pull-request) or pull request comments.
 You can apply suggested changes directly through the UI.
 You can make any other changes in your fork, then commit them to your branch.
 - As you update your PR and apply changes, mark each conversation as [resolved](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/commenting-on-a-pull-request#resolving-conversations).
 - If you run into any merge issues, checkout this [git tutorial](https://lab.github.com/githubtraining/managing-merge-conflicts) to help you resolve merge conflicts and other issues.
+- Once the pull request is approved and merged you can pull the changes from upstream to your local repo and delete your extra branch(es).

 ### Your PR is merged!